-- Completely new Rolling In System U-spring promises easier use, better consistency, and improved longevity compared to traditional U-springs.
+- Rolling In System U-spring promises easier use, better consistency, and improved longevity compared to traditional U-springs.

 - Monolink Technology toepiece is mechanically simpler, and therefore more effective than typical symmetrical toepieces.